fl0wxr/fl0wxr/README.md

 My research is comprehensive by default.
 I build things that work -- in bioinformatics, in engineering, in research, and in the wild.
 I build clean, scalable, and documented systems, and I'm just as comfortable deriving math as I am shipping code.
 From backpropagation by hand to pipelines that process 80 million protein sequences, I bridge theory and practice.

 Open to freelancing, consulting, and full‑time roles.
 I deliver value, not just code.
-I embrace completeness, and I refuse to vibe code.
+I embrace completeness, I have my own standards, and I refuse to vibe code.

 **Contact Channels**: